American Idol: Judges

-The show had originally planned on having four judges following the Pop Idol format; however, only three judges had been found by the time of the audition round in the first season, namely Randy Jackson, Paula Abdul and Simon Cowell.
+The show had originally planned on having four judges following the Pop Idol format; however, only three judges had been found by the time of the audition round in the first season, namely Randy Jackson, Paula Abdul, and Simon Cowell.
 A fourth judge, radio DJ Stryker, was originally chosen but he dropped out citing "image concerns."
-In the second season, New York radio personality Angie Martinez had been hired as a fourth judge but withdrew only after a few days of auditions due to not being comfortable with giving out criticism.
+In the second season, New York radio personality Angie Martinez had been hired as a fourth judge but withdrew after only a few days of auditions, due to being uncomfortable with giving out criticism.
 The show decided to continue with the three judges format until the eighth season.
 All three original judges stayed on the judging panel for eight seasons.

 In the eighth season, Latin Grammy Award-nominated singer-songwriter and record producer Kara DioGuardi was added as a fourth judge.
-Abdul left the show in 2009 after the eighth season as a result of failing to agree to terms with the show producers.
+Abdul left the show in 2009, after the eighth season, as a result of failing to agree to terms with the show producers.
 Emmy Award-winning talk show host Ellen DeGeneres replaced Abdul for the ninth season, but left in 2010 after just one season.
-DioGuardi was let go from American Idol in 2010 after two seasons as producers favored a return to the three-person judge panel previously used prior to DioGuardi's appearance on the show.
-Cowell also left the show in 2010 to introduce the American version of his show The X Factor for 2011.
+DioGuardi was let go from American Idol in 2010 after two seasons, as producers favored a return to the three-person judges panel previously used prior to DioGuardi's appearance on the show.
+Cowell also left the show in 2010 to introduce the American version of his show The X Factor in 2011.
 Jackson was the only judge from the ninth season to return for the tenth.

 Jennifer Lopez and Steven Tyler joined the judging panel in the tenth season, but both left in 2012 after two seasons.
 Jackson was the only judge from the eleventh season to return for the twelfth.
 They were replaced by three new judges, Mariah Carey, Nicki Minaj, and Keith Urban, who joined Jackson in the twelfth season.
-However, both Carey and Minaj left after one season, and Jackson departed the show after twelve seasons as a judge but would return as a mentor for the thirteenth season in 2014, after which he left the show permanently.
+However, both Carey and Minaj left after one season.
+Jackson also departed the judges table after twelve seasons, but would return as the in-house mentor for the thirteenth season in 2014, after which he left the show permanently.